NFL roundup: Ravens close in on playoff berth

 Thomas has 94 catches for 1,085 yards and five touchdowns.
 He is just the second player, along with Odell Beckham of the New York Giants, to catch at least 90 passes in his first two NFL seasons.

-Broncos: Injured wide receivers Emmanuel Sanders and Cody Latimer didn’t make the trip to Washington and will miss Sunday’s game.
+BRONCOS: Injured wide receivers Emmanuel Sanders and Cody Latimer didn’t make the trip to Washington and will miss Sunday’s game.

 Sanders has been dealing with a sprained ankle and Latimer a bruised thigh.
 They were listed as questionable this week.